ideens/platform-game/README.md

 Applying a Batman theme to my game would not only increase the appeal due to the character's familiarity and history, but would also employ the concept of a hero's journey; a journey that players are invested in.

-Alongside this, I chose to design my game with pixel art, reminiscent of '80s game design, to evoke positive feelings of nostalgia while playing the simplistic yet visually enticing game.
+Alongside this I chose to design my game with pixel art, reminiscent of '80s game design, to evoke positive feelings of nostalgia while playing the simplistic yet visually enticing game.

 ## Technologies